No booking fees on the app

 Peterborough to London train travel guide

-The train journey from Peterborough to London combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Peterborough, you can get to London in just 47m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Peterborough to London is efficient and offers a scenic and comfortable experience.
+With frequent departures from Peterborough, you can reach London in just 47m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking